 Prof. Dr. Erik van Nimwegen " further information

-Project Leader

-Dr. Thomas Julou
+Project Leader Dr. Thomas Julou

 Research Associates

 Dr. Mikhail Pachkov Dr. Guillaume Witz

 Postdoctoral Fellows

 Dr. Chris Field Dr. Thomas Sakoparnig

 PhD Students

-Gwendoline Bellement Luca Galbusera Matthias Kaiser Anne Krämer Arantxa Urchueguia
+Gwendoline Bellement Athos Fiori Luca Galbusera Anne Krämer Arantxa Urchueguia

-Master Students
+Master Student

-Daniel Schmocker Tobias Zehnder
+Daniel Schmocker

 Administrative Assistant

 Yvonne Steger

 Technical Associate

 Diana Blank

 Research Group Mihaela Zavolan

 Regulation of gene expression by small RNAs

 For many years transcription factors held the center stage in the regulation of gene expression.
 This paradigm has changed with the discovery of Piwi-protein-associated small RNAs that regulate gene expression at either transcriptional or post-transcriptional level.
 Among these, the microRNAs (miRNAs) have initially been discovered in the worm Caenorhabditis elegans, but in recent years they have been found in the genomes of organisms as varied as viruses, plants and humans. miRNAs play essential roles in development, metabolism, immune responses, and they can either suppress or enhance specific pathogenic processes such as infections and cancer.
+Although it is clear that binding of miRNA-containing RNA-induced silencing complexes to mRNAs increases the degradation rate of the mRNAs, the resulting macroscopic behaviors are still not understood.
+Many possibilities have been proposed, including repression of critical targets, decreasing protein noise and increasing the robustness of gene expression and providing a medium for cross-regulation between mRNAs.

 Combining high-throughput experimental approaches with data analysis and computational modeling, the group of Mihaela Zavolan studies post-transcriptional regulatory circuits that control cellular differentiation.
 MiRNAs are an important component of these circuits, being predicted to target the majority of human genes.
-The Zavolan group contributed to the development of Argonaute crosslinking and immunoprecipitation (CLIP)-based approaches to the isolation of miRNA targets.
-Computational prediction of miRNA targets remains however essential for guiding experimental approaches to the study of miRNA function.
-Initially, the Zavolan group used comparative genomics data to develop ElMMo, which is one of the most accurate miRNA target prediction programs currently available.
-More recently, in collaboration with Erik van Nimwegen, the group used their previously obtained CLIP data to infer a biophysical model of miRNA-target interaction (MIRZA).
-MIRZA enables accurate identification of both canonical miRNA targets, which are identified by other methods as well, and non-canonical targets, which have not been previously predicted with good accuracy.
-The group combines predictive modeling of miRNA binding sites with analyses of their functions.
-In particular, they showed that evolutionarily conserved miRNA target sites and target sites that are associated with the degradation of
+By modeling the combined effects of transcription factors and miRNAs on the transcription factors and miRNAs on the transcription.